erinlincoln/red-black-tree-forge/README.md

 Finally, we have also implemented a basic search-complexity model.
 This model implements each step of binary tree lookup, starting at the root node and descending one level in the tree at each transition until the target is found or shown to not exist.
 This allows us to test the algorithmic complexity of lookup in red-black trees.

+Our original goals are below and we have met them all.
+* Foundation:
+  * Model the basic structure of a binary search tree
+    * Prove properties of a binary search tree
+* Target:
+  * Model a red-black binary tree
+    * Prove that tree is balanced
+    * Model insertion and prove that balance is maintained
+* Reach:
+  * Model deletion in a red-black binary tree
+  * Prove algorithmic complexity during lookup

 ### Sigs

 * Red-black Trees (`src/tree.frg`):